nabeehaali/A-Frame-Campfire-Scene/README.md

-# A-Frame Campfire Scene
+# :camping: A-Frame Campfire Scene
 This is a virtual reality experience of being at a nighttime campfire using A-Frame!
 I've always liked the idea of camping, but never go because of all the bugs.
-Now, you can enjoy the perfect summer night in virtual reality	:smile:
+Now, you can enjoy the perfect summer night in virtual reality

 ## Overview
 I wanted to create something that was immersive using simple controls and functions.
 This is a very important concept to grasp when designing for virtual reality.
 From the sound to the visual elements, many details need to be considered to create a believable virtual world.
 A campfire was a good way of creating an experience that familiar to reality, while resembling a fun hangout with others.